 UKPN Sub-Station

-Following a review of the existing survey information and site visits, we understand the existing site is served by a UKPN sub-station which located in the basement level and accessed via Belgrove Street.
+The existing site is served by a UKPN sub-station which located in the basement level, accessed via Belgrove Street.

-This is considered inadequate for the proposed development and therefore and new supply will be applied for through UKPN; initial thoughts suggest that can be provided from a local existing Primary Network Sub-station.
+A new supply will be provided from a local existing Primary Network Sub-station for the new development.